About the Faculty

 For over 25 years, Dr. Ron Epstein has been passionately devoted to promoting physician self-awareness, mindfulness and effective communication in clinical practice.
 He is widely regarded as an exemplary family physician and palliative care physician, and now devotes the majority of his time teaching, researching and writing about communication and mindfulness in clinical care.

 Dr. Epstein has developed innovative educational programs in mindful practice, communication skills, the patient-physician relationship, physician self-awareness and assessment of professional competence.
 His seminal work on mindful practice and shared mind addresses how physician mindfulness can positively influence the patient-physician relationship, physician resilience and quality of care.
-He directs Mindful Practice programs at the University of Rochester School of Medicine and Dentistry where he is Professor of Family Medicine, Psychiatry and Oncology, and Director of the Center for Communication and Disparities Research, and the Deans Teaching Fellowship program.
+He is Director of the Center for Communication and Disparities Research at the University of Rochester School of Medicine and Dentistry where he is Professor of Family Medicine, Psychiatry and Oncology, and co-directs Mindful Practice programs and the Deans Teaching Fellowship program.

 Dr. Epstein graduated from Wesleyan University (1976) and Harvard Medical School (1984).
 Among his accomplishments, he was named the first George Engel and John Romano Dean's Teaching Scholar at the University of Rochester.
 National honors include the Lynn Payer Award from the American Academy on Communication in Healthcare for lifetime achievement in research on communication and health and the Humanism in Medicine Award from the New York Academy of Medicine.
 He has been a Fulbright scholar at the Institute for Health Studies in Barcelona, Spain and a visiting scholar at the University of Sydney.
 He has published over 200 articles and book chapters.
 He is a frequent keynote speaker at major national and international conferences on medical education, communication, and mindfulness in health care.
 He is an accomplished harpsichordist and gourmet cook, and an avid cyclist and cross-country skier.
 His wife, Deborah Fox, is a freelance lutenist and founding artistic director of Pegasus Early Music.
 They have two children, Malka and Eli.